TCLamnidis/qpWrapper/README.md

 p-value of the model, the Z score of the worst f4difference between the real and modelled data, and the number of outlier statistics in the model.

-A cutoff for the Z score of the f4 difference can be provided with `-c`.
+A cutoff for the absolute Z score of the f4 difference can be provided with `-c`.
 When provided qpParser will not print out any information on models where the worst f4difference exceeds the specified cutoff.

 Additionally, providing the `--header` option in this mode will add a simple header to the output table.